revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 </details>

-2. What is the error int the following code?
+2. What is the error in the following code?

 ``` java
 interface Shape{